oqErik/notes-rest-api-v1/README.md

 ```
 ## Environment Variables

-The environment variables can be found and modified in the `.env` file.
-They come with these default values:
+The environment variables can be found and modified in the `.env` file:

 ```
 # Port number
 PORT=3000

 # URL of the Mongo DB
-MONGODB_CNN=mongodb://127.0.0.1:27017/node-boilerplate
+MONGODB_CNN=mongodb://127.0.0.1:27017/

 # JWT secret key
 SECRETORPRIVATEKEY=thisisasamplesecret